JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 |5       |`CAIRO_ANTIALIAS_GOOD`     |The backend should balance quality against performance|
 |6       |`CAIRO_ANTIALIAS_BEST`     |Hint that the backend should render at the highest quality, sacrificing speed if necessary|

-To show the anti-aliasing in action, the following code draws a red circle:
+To show the anti-aliasing in action, the following code generates a red circle:

 ```
 Drawing(20, 20, :image)